 Whisk together until combined to form the ganache.

-Add Godiva liquor, coffee (optional) and whisk together.
+Add Godiva Liquor and coffee (optional) and whisk together.

 Cover bowl and refrigerate for a few hours or overnight.